libp2p/specs/yamux/README.md

 ### ACK backlog

 Yamux allows for a stream to be opened (and used) before it is acknowledged by the remote.
-We defined the ACK backlog as the number of streams that a peer has opened which have not yet been acknowledged.
+The ACK backlog is defined as the number of streams that a peer has opened which have not yet been acknowledged.
 Implementations SHOULD at most allow an ACK backlog of 256 streams.